Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 2: A Collaborative and Scalable Approach to Develop LLM-Powered Psychotherapy Chatbots Aligned with Partial Expert-Crafted Dialogues

-We first pre-validate how effectively LLMs can predict MI strategies which are then used in the \textbf{``Step 2''} of SSAG.
-Building on work~\cite{mi_pred_1,cos,mi_pred_2}, we benchmark LLMs for the MI strategy prediction task on two open-sourced MI datasets, AnnoMI~\cite{annomi_1} and BiMISC~\cite{bimisc}.
+To support the feasibility of SSAG, we first validated LLMs' ability to predict therapeutic strategies (Step 1 of SSAG as defined in Section~\ref{ssag_approach}), which serve as the basis for response generation in Step 2 of SSAG.
+Building on prior work~\cite{cos_xsun,mi_pred_1}, we benchmarked LLMs using two open-sourced MI datasets: AnnoMI~\cite{annomi_1} and BiMISC~\cite{bimisc} for evaluating this prediction task.